 Imagine this.

-Did any of those 10 calls convert into a sale?
+But how many of these calls converted into a sale?

 Now for the good stuff.
 Setting up call-only ads in Google Ads is simple with the right instructions.

-You have all the necessary tracking in place, so now it’s time to drive some calls to your business.
+If you’ve integrated PPC call tracking to track revenue, then it’s time to drive some calls to your business.

 To get started, head to your Google Ads dashboard.